YerlanTuraly/AAE2004-group-9/README.md

 ## Project Video

+We have included only compulsory tasks in our presentation even if additional tasks are done.
+As those tasks are mandatory, while additional tasks are only optional.
+It is a reason, why we have decided to exclude additional tasks from our presentation, but you can check the information and resutls of those tasks in our readme reflection!

 ## Task 1
 **Goal**: To find an appropriate aircraft model that can achieve minimum cost for each given scenario.